 Specialised mechanical devices installed on water lines prevent backflow by allowing flow in only one direction.
 Common options include:

 Commercial facilities often require several devices in strategic locations to provide layered protection.
-A thorough evaluation by qualified technicians informs proper device selection and placement.
+Qualified technicians conduct a thorough evaluation to ensure proper device selection and placement.

 The Critical Need for Backflow Testing